-31. Eastern Nebraska Water Resources Assessment Project
+28. Eastern Nebraska Water Resources Assessment Project

 In 2007, the District cooperated with the Lower Platte South, Lower Platte North, Nemaha, Lower Elkhorn and Lewis and Clark NRDs, NDNR, and the University of Nebraska on the Eastern Nebraska Water Resources Assessment Project (ENWRA).
 The first phase of the project conducted three pilot studies to test techniques to characterize the complicated hydrogeology of eastern Nebraska.
-The project will continue to collect and assess surface and groundwater data and eventually develop a comprehensive plan for use by the NRDs to manage groundwater resources.
+The project will continue to collect and assess surface and groundwater data and eventually develop a complete geologic framework for use by the NRDs to manage groundwater resources.

-32. Chemigation Certification Program
+29. Chemigation Certification Program